johnroutledge/milestone-project-3/README.md

 * The ability to choose from a wider range of cryptocurrencies
 * Unlimited access to cryptocurrency rates (currently it is limited to 333 api calls per day as the free API option was chosen)
 * Give a choice of color schemes to add to the UX
-* A portfolio balance leaderboard so traders can compete with each other regiestered users
+* A portfolio balance leaderboard so traders can compete with each other registered users
 * Add 'forgot password' functionality
 * Price charts for prices and portfolio history to add to the UX
 * Links to real-money cryptocurrency exchanges so the site can earn commission